Don’t get Flagged by Google for Having A “Not-Secure” Website

 HTTPS Establishes Trust and Builds Brand Power

-With SSL certificates, your customers will see visuals like lock icon and green address bar that indicates well-trusted encryption is in use.
-So customers will know their information is safe, if they decide to sign up for your newsletter, fill in a form on the Contact Us page, or use the search bar on your site.
+With SSL certificates, your customers will see visuals like a lock icon and a green address bar that indicates well-trusted encryption is in use.
+So customers will know their information is safe if they decide to sign up for your newsletter, fill in a form on the Contact Us page, or use the search bar on your site.
 Having credibility with your potential customers is most likely one of your most valuable assets as a company with a virtual presence.